 Location: 490 Riverside Dr, New York, NY 10027

-One hundred feet wide and covering two city blocks, construction began in 1927 with the first service held on October 5, 1930.
-The Nave seats nearly 2,000 worshipers and the 20-floor tower, rising to a height of 392 feet, contains the 74-bell Laura Spelman Rockefeller Memorial Carillon.
-The Carillon’s 20-ton Bourdon bell is the largest turned bell in the world.
+The Riverside Church NYC is situated at one of the highest points of New York City, overlooking the Hudson River and 122nd Street, just across the street from another famous site, Grant's Tomb.
+It is 100 feet wide and covers two city blocks.
+Construction began in 1927 and the first service was held in October of 1930.
+The Nave seats nearly 2,000 worshipers.
+The 20-floor tower, rising to a height of 392 feet, contains offices, meeting rooms, and the 74-bell Laura Spelman Rockefeller Memorial Carillon.
+The carillon’s 20-ton bourdon bell is the largest tuned bell in the world.

-The Labyrinth on the floor of the chancel has been adapted from the maze at Chartres and the beautiful and intimate Christ Chapel is patterned after the eleventh century Romanesque nave of the fortress church of St. Nazaire at Carcassonne, France.
-Riverside Church is well known as center for social activism.
-The pulpit has welcomed speakers from far and near:
+Inside the Nave worship sanctuary, you will find exquisitely detailed carvings, engravings and stained glass.
+The Labyrinth on the floor of the chancel has been adapted from the maze at Chartres, one of the few such medieval designs in existence.
+The beautiful and intimate Christ Chapel, patterned after the eleventh-century Romanesque nave of the fortress church of St. Nazaire at Carcassonne, belongs architecturally to an earlier period than does the rest of the church.